ashishpatill/Vapordemo/README.md

 e.g. https://www.youtube.com/channel/FGHJTTJgadhdfKAHF4msZN
 Here after your `channel/` you can find the parameter `FGHJTTJgadhdfKAHF4msZN`.
 You can accept the parameter value, use it to provide the response.

+### Request Body

+In Request body you will pass data in the form of an json encoded object.